 • 1 bonus point for scoring four or more tries in a match

-• 1 bonus point for losing a match by 7 points or less
+• 1 bonus point for losing by 7 points or less

-These points are accumulated throughout the tournament to determine the final standings.
+Teams accumulate points throughout the tournament to determine the final standings.
+Hospitality Finder's guide on the Guinness Men's Six Nations

 Tiebreakers

-In the event of teams finishing with the same number of competition points, tiebreakers are applied in the following order:
+If teams finish with the same competition points, tiebreakers follow this order:

-• Points difference (total points scored minus total points conceded).
+1. Points difference (total points scored minus total points conceded)

 Grand Slam

-A Grand Slam is achieved when a team wins all their matches in the tournament, earning a total of 20 points.
-This is a significant accomplishment and is highly regarded in the world of rugby.
+A Grand Slam occurs when a team wins all their matches, earning a total of 20 points—a highly prestigious achievement in rugby.

 Wooden Spoon